molloeduardo/caramel-js/README.md

 <br>Caramel is the solution to this problems.
 You can:
 - Iterate through arrays and print variables and objects inside the HTML.
 - Check for variable values and hide/show blocks of code if the condition is not true.
+- Create custom and separated components (HTML, JS, CSS).
+This requires a web server.
 - Load parts of code that is repeated (templates).
 ## Getting started
 You can import the JS file in two ways: